 Candidly, I had reservations about whether a trial was in the client’s best interest.
 Nevertheless, the client repeatedly voiced his confidence in me.
 More importantly, the client who had been born in another country, told me he had total trust in the American jury system.
 In the end, this confidence in the jury system was well placed.

 The case was prosecuted by two experienced prosecutors from the United States Attorney’s Office.
 We had a great senior judge, Judge Royal Ferguson, who gave us a fair trial and refused to give a very insidious “deliberate ignorance” charge to the jury even though it was requested by the prosecution.
 The jury deliberated about 3 ½ hours before acquitting my client.
 The jury returned a “not guilty” verdict for another brother the following day.
 The third brother did not go to trial and is pleading guilty to tax fraud charges.

 People often talk about the high conviction rate in federal court and they are right.
 From March 31, 2008-March 31, 2009, prosecutors had an 85% conviction rate at jury trials in federal court.
 Nevertheless, this case is a testament to a belief in the jury system and, is one of the 15%.

-At Broden and Mickelsen, we believe in aggressive and zealous representation for our clients.
+At Broden & Mickelsen, LLP, we believe in aggressive and zealous representation for our clients.
 I recently read an advertisement from another law firm, comprised mostly of former prosecutors, where the lawyers talk about how important it is to get along with prosecutors and one states that his goal is to have “everyone” happy at the end of the day.
 It may surprise that law firm, but prosecutors don’t usually like “not guilty” verdicts.
 At Broden and Mickelsen, our job is to be sure our clients are happy at the end of the day!